apache/skywalking/docs/en/setup/backend/backend-storage.md

 correct request formats according to the server-side version, hence you don't need to download different binaries and don't need to configure different storage selectors for different ElasticSearch server-side versions anymore.

+Since 9.2.0, SkyWalking merges all metrics/meter indices into one physical index template `metrics-all` on the default setting.
+Provide system environment variable(`SW_STORAGE_ES_LOGIC_SHARDING`) to shard metrics indices into multi-physical indices as the previous versions(one index template per metric/meter aggregation function).
+In the current one index mode, users still could choose to adjust ElasticSearch's shard number(`SW_STORAGE_ES_INDEX_SHARDS_NUMBER`) to scale out.

 For now, SkyWalking supports ElasticSearch 6.x, ElasticSearch 7.x, ElasticSearch 8.x, and OpenSearch 1.x, their configurations are as follows: